 Depending on the type of break you take from work, there may be a change to your insurance cover in Qantas Super.

-If you remain an employee at the Qantas Group taking unpaid leave, and your premiums continue to be paid, your basic cover for death, total and permanent disablement (TPD), and income protection will continue.
+If you remain an employee at the Qantas Group taking unpaid leave, and your premiums continue to be paid, your basic cover for death and total and permanent disablement (TPD) will continue.

 Any voluntary cover you have will continue.